Cross3DVG: Cross-Dataset 3D Visual Grounding on Different RGB-D Scans: Results

-\textbf{Do multi-view CLIP features help?} We examined the impact of using different numbers of CLIP features of images around the object on the performance of the proposed baseline model (\textit{DETR3D+Trans+CLIP}).
-Multiple images make it possible to capture context around objects and the overall view of large objects (e.g., bookshelf).
-Table~\ref{table:result_ablation} presents the results of using different numbers of images for visual grounding.
-The results demonstrate that using a single image does not yield satisfactory performance, as it may lack sufficient context and viewpoint diversity.
-However, as the number of images increases capturing a richer contextual understanding of the objects and obtaining a more comprehensive view, the performance improves.
-These findings highlight the importance of considering multiple viewpoints and incorporating contextual information from multiple images to improve the performance of Cross3DVG models.
+\textbf{Effects of multi-view images.} We examined the effects of using different numbers of images around the object on the performance of our CLIP-based method.
+Multi-view images enabled us to capture context around objects and improve the overall view of large objects (e.g., a bed). \textit{Ours} (frame $l$) in Table~\ref{table:result_ablation} presents the 3D visual grounding results obtained using different numbers of images.
+The results demonstrate that using a single image, as in existing methods~\cite{yang2021sat,jain2022bottom}, does not yield satisfactory performance because it might lack sufficient context and viewpoint diversity.
+In contrast, the performance improves as the number of images increases, capturing a richer contextual understanding of the objects and obtaining a more comprehensive view.
+These findings underscore the importance of considering multiple viewpoints and incorporating contextual information from multiple images to improve the Cross3DVG performance.

-\textbf{Do image weighting with text help?} We investigated the impact of filtering image features based on textual features extracted from the description using the CLIP text encoder.
-We compared the performance of the proposed baseline model (\textit{DETR3D+Trans+CLIP}) with and without text filtering.
-The results \textit{DETR3D+Trans+CLIP} w/o text\_filter shown in Table~\ref{table:result_ablation} indicate that filtering image features using textual features is effective for visual grounding, highlighting the importance of using textual information to guide the selection of relevant visual content.
+\textbf{Effects of image weighting with text.} After investigating the effects of filtering image features based on textual features extracted from the description using the CLIP text encoder, we compared the proposed baseline model performance achieved with and without text filtering.
+The results \textit{Ours} w/o text\_filter shown in Table~\ref{table:result_ablation} indicate the importance of using textual information to guide the selection of relevant visual content.
 Furthermore, we compared the effectiveness of using the object description vs. the object name for filtering.
-The model using a description for image weighting performs better than using an object name (\textit{DETR3D+Trans+CLIP} w/ obj\_name), suggesting that the rich textual content provided by the object description is more informative and beneficial for finding relevant visual features.
+The model employing a description-based image weighting approach performs better than using an object name (\textit{Ours} w/ obj\_name) on RIORefer.
+However, this approach leads to challenges on ScanRefer.
+RIORefer's descriptions are shorter than those of ScanRefer, indicating that the CLIP text encoder can extract beneficial text features for filtering and improving performance effectively.